-6. CONCLUSION
+VI.
+CONCLUSION

 The presented in this paper the general approach and practical experience in teaching the Big Data Infrastructure Technologies for Data Analytics is based in the EDISON Data Science Framework, which is widely used by universities, professional training organisations and certification organisations, providing valuable feedback for further framework development and continuous courses evolution.
-The presented work is also based on long author's experience in teaching cloud computing technologies [21] that provide necessary basis for Big Data technologies.
+The presented work is also based on the long author's experience in teaching cloud computing technologies [22] that provide computational and infrastructure basis for the Big Data technologies.
+The Cloud Computing curriculum design used the technology maps and linked professional profiles, together with the Bloom's Taxonomy, to design the customisable curriculum.
+Such approach has been developed into the EDSF and its main components.

 The academic education or professional training must provide strong basis for graduates and trainees to continue their further self-study and professional development in conditions of the fast developing technologies and agile business environment adopted by majority of modern companies.
 To achieve this, the Data Science curriculum needs to be supported by the professional skills development courses such as to develop the general 21st Century skills and specific Data Science workplace skills.

-One of general skills for data workers is considered the Research Data Management and Stewardship adopting FAIR data principles, which is part of the FAIRsFAIR project [22].
+One of general skills for data workers is considered the Data Management and Governance and specifically the Research Data Management and Stewardship adopting FAIR data principles, which is a part of the authors' cooperation in the FAIRsFAIR project [23].

-The EDSF maintenance and continuous development as well as collection of the best practices in Data Science education and training is supported and coordinated by the EDISON community, in cooperation with national and EU projects as well as supported by the Research Data Alliance (RDA) Interest Group on Education and Training on Handling Research Data (IG-ETHRD) [23].
+The EDSF maintenance and continuous development as well as collection of the best practices in Data Science education and training is supported and coordinated by the EDISON community, in cooperation with national and EU projects as well as supported by the Research Data Alliance (RDA) Interest Group on Education and Training on Handling Research Data (IG-ETHRD) [24].
 Participation and contribution to both the IG-ETHRD and EDSF Community Initiative is open and free.